 Itinerary: Alba, Barolo, red wines, truffles, Piedmont

 If you love excellent wine and good food, this tour will take you to the right place!
 You will discover the north-western corner of Italy where extends the region Piedmont, a land of delicious food and full-bodied, worldwide famous red wines.

 You will start out on this wine tour from Alba, a charming town, renowned for its World Truffle Fair and Market.
 During this festival visitors from all over the world come here and buy these white diamonds of Alba.
 Prices are just similar to those of the real gems!

 Do not miss at least one of the many delicious dishes topped with grated truffle pic n°3.

 From here take the direction to Grinzane Cavour, a small village developed around the castle that was home to Count Camillo Benso, who has personally followed the first experiments to improve the techniques of production of red wines in Piedmont.
 Currently, the Castle hosts the first "Enoteca Regionale del Piemonte", one of the most comprehensive ethnographic museums of the wine tradition in Piedmont.
 The vineyard at the foot of the castle is a research and experimentation center.

 Keep on going down the provincial road towards the villages of Sorano and Serralunga d'Alba, here, have a look at its characteristic three towers, while on both sides of your road you will see in endless rows of vineyards.
 Past Monforte d'Alba, finally, you will reach the village of Barolo (pic n°1).

-This tiny town which population is only around 750 people is a worldwide famous place, thanks to its high-quality marvelous red wine named after the village itself: Barolo!
+This tiny town whose population is only around 750 people is a worldwide famous place, thanks to its high-quality marvelous red wine named after the village itself: Barolo!

 Barolo Wine pic n°2 is described as the "King of Wines" and the "Wine of Kings".
 It is also mentioned as the first Italian wine that was able to compete with the great French red wines of Bordeaux.
 The Barolo Wine, highly protected by the strict rules of the DOCG, and only Nebbiolo grapes can be used to produce it.